OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 		// --- 4) Get your own camera stream with the desired resolution ---

         // Both audio and video will be active.
-HTML video element will be
+Second parameter is an empty string
-		// appended to element with 'publisher' id let publisher = this.OV.initPublisher('', {
+        // so OpenVidu doesn't create an HTML video by its own let publisher = this.OV.initPublisher('', {
 			audio: true,
 			video: true,
 			quality: 'MEDIUM'
 		});

         // Store your webcam stream in 'localStream' object this.localStream = publisher.stream;
+        // Set the main video in the page to display our webcam this.mainVideoStream = this.localStream;

 		// --- 5) Publish your stream ---